“Caring for you like family .”

 Do you find yourself not being able to hear your family and friends in day-to-day conversations?
 Are you missing out on important information due to the loss of hearing?
-If you are in the Birmingham area, call the office of Dr. Scott Robertson to schedule your appointment today.
+If you are in the Birmingham area, call the office of Dr. Robertson and Dr. Marshall to schedule your appointment today.
 Here, you can find a solution for all your hearing problems.
 Don't miss out on important information or conversations with your loved ones ever again.

-Hearing aids can significantly enhance your hearing if you have hearing related problems.
+Hearing aids can significantly enhance your hearing if you have hearing-related problems.
 There are so many options in the market today, and technology is always changing.
-Many people hesitate, because they are curious about how the hearing aid will look or how well it will work.
+Many people hesitate because they are curious about how the hearing aid will look or how well it will work.
 The following is a simple guide to help you understand the process of how we can help you with your hearing aid needs in Birmingham.

 Almost all hearing aids have the same working parts that carry sound from the environment and amplify them in your ear.
 Digital hearing aids are the most common today, and they are battery-powered.
 They use small microphones that collect sound from the environment and send them to a computer chip with an amplifier that converts these sounds into a digital code.
 It is analyzed and adjusted based on your level of hearing loss and listening needs.
 After adjustments, the digital code is converted back into sound waves and delivered to the ear through a small speaker.

 If you live in or near the Birmingham area and think you may be a candidate for hearing aids, see us for a full evaluation.

 Hearing aids available today vary in price, size, and even special features.
 Technology today has allowed for the progressive development of smaller and less noticeable hearing aids although the most significant challenge so far is being able to pack the power to supply the level of improved hearing expected in such a small device: